gdimitrovdev/talio/docs/Backlog Draft.md

         - the board must auto-synchronize for all users that have access to it when a change is made

 - ### Multi-Board
-    - As a user I want to be able to create more boards
+    - As a user, I want to create more boards, so I can better better organize my tasks and so that not everyone works on the same board
+        - creating a board should require the user to enter a name for that board
+        - created boards should appear in the user's List of Boards
+        - creating a board should automatically switch to that board
-        - there should be a "Welcome" page with a button to create a board and a button to join a board if the user has no boards saved
+        - there could be a "Welcome" page that shows up if a user doesn't have any boards in their Boards List which provides the user with an option to create a new board
-        - when a user clicks the "Create a Board" button, a pop-up window requesting the board name must be shown
-    - As a user I want to have convenient access to all of my boards
+    - As a user, I want to have convenient access to all of my boards, so I can efficiently use the app with many boards
-      - any boards that a user creates or joins must be added to their local list of boards
-      - a user must then at any point be able to chose a board from that list and switch to it
+        - the List of Boards should be avaliable to be accessed from the Overview, no matter which board is currently active
+        - once opened, the List of Boards should provide a way for the user to switch to any of the boards on the List
+        - the List of Boards should be stored locally, so that each client app installation, and thus each user, has their own List of Boards (this will be the mai)
-      - that local list of boards should be persistent for a user even if they restart their client application
+        - that local list of boards should be persistent for a user even if they restart their Client
+    - As a user, I want to share my boards with other users, so I can collaborate with them on specific boards
+        - for any board on a user's List of Boards there should be a code that I can send to other users, that they can then use to edit that board
-    - As an admin I want to be able to delete boards
+    - As a user, I want to join other users' boards, so I can have access to them, and thus be able to edit them
-        - it must not be possible to join that board
-        - the code of the board must be invalidated thereafter
+        - when a user enters a code for a board sent to them by another user, the board corresponding to that code should be added to their List of Boards and thus they should have access to it, just like the user who sent them the code
+        - if an invalid board code is entered, as verified by the server, the user should be notified and nothing should be added to their List of Boards
-   - As a user, I want to be able to collaborate with other users on the same board
+    - !!! (also add sth about editing title of a board and customizations) As a user, I want to be able to collaborate with other users on the same board
         - the overview of the board that I am working on with others must synchronize when someone makes a change
         - the app should not break/crash when two users make a change to the same part of a board at the same time
         - any changes made to a board by any user must be saved to the server so they can be retreived when a user opens that board on their client app
-        - those changes must not be lost when the server restarts
+        - those changes should not be lost when the server restart
-    - As a user, I want to share my board with other users and join other users' boards
+    - As a user, I want to remove boards from my List of Boards, so it doesn't become cluttered
-        - for every board that I have access to there must be a code that I can view, so I can send it to others, in order for them to have access to that board as well
-        - when a user enters that board code into their client app, the board must be added to their local list of boards and they must be able to edit any part of the board, or even delete it
+        - a user should be able to chose to remove any of the boards in their List of Boards
+        - removed boards should disappear from the user's List of Boards
+        - removed boards should not be deleted on the server and they should not be removed from any other user's List of Boards
+    - As a user, I want to delete boards, if they are no longer needed and I don't want anyone else to have access to them
+        - a user should be able to chose to delete any board that they can edit
+        - deleting a board should delete all information about it from the server
+        - deleting a board should remove that board from every user's List of Boards (when they connect to the server)
+        - the code of the board should be invalidated thereafter
+    - As an admin, I want to be manage everyone's boards, so I can do any changes to them that I deem necessary or remove them if I find them inappropriate
+        - it should be possible to view all of the codes of every board, so that the admin can join them, edit them, and even delete them from the client app

 - ### Additional Card Details
     - As a user I want to add details to cards through a pop-up so I can my cards contain more information